cal-smith/really_awesome_bot/README.md

 - execute: file to execute
 - help: usefull help text

+You can also add a `response` and it will be output before the program executes.
+This is a good idea on long running programs where the final response may take some time (ie: "response":"Loading...").

 Any output (console.log, puts, printf) will be taken by yesman as input, and output to irc as a result.
 For example:

 ```ruby